New Family Guide

 Can we request a teacher?

 At the end of each school year, teacher teams design class lists for the following year.
 This prayerful and intentional process takes into account teacher styles, student learning needs, friendships, and many more factors.
 This process has proven tremendously successful over the years and we do not officially accept requests for teachers.
 However, any requests submitted are forwarded to the dean of students who, late in the summer, considers any possible adjustments to class lists.

-How do we get our children to their sports practices that are on another campus?
+How do we get our children to their sports practices that are off campus?

 The Geneva athletic department does not generally organize transportation to practices or games.
 Parents work together to coordinate and share the carpooling.
 On occasions when coaches coordinate transportation, the school requires that drivers have an up-to-date background check and driver check on file.